portalbh/modern-gov-refresh/README.md

 ## What technologies are used for this project?

-This project is built with .
+This project is built with HTML, CSS, and JavaScript.

 - Vite
-- TypeScript
-- React
-- shadcn-ui
 - Tailwind CSS

 ## How can I deploy this project?